michellewl/building_resilience/data/bias_correction/jasmin/Readme.md

 ```

-For creating csv files for the ERA data with varying thresholds run:
+For creating csv files for the ERA data with threshold of 24c˚ run:
+- The csv files produced will have to grid point with its associated Cooling Degree Days (CDD)

 ```
 sh setup/era_bjob.sh